scotuslog/scotus/content/turning-point-usa.md

 ![Turning Point USA 2019 Tax 990 Summary](%assets_url%/turning-point-usa-2019-taxes.png)

+Kirk started Turning Point USA with Bill Montgomery.
+Montgomery spent his entire career in marketing, but when he retired, he became and formed this organization with Kirk.
+Montgomery was Kirk's mentor, having met when Kirk was 18.
+Since Montgomery spent his professional life in marketing, one can presume he taught Kirk a lot about marketing.

+But that relationship came to end on July 28, 2020 when Montgomery died from covid-19.

 Turning Point USA started out building chapters on college campuses that promoted Kirk (who was 18 at the time) and Kirk's "ideas" he called a "conservatarian" brand of capitalism.

 ## Sources